How to Cook Pork Tenderloin Five Ways

 - Combine salad dressing, lemon juice, salt, and pepper.
-Pour one cup of mixture into a large Ziploc bag to use as a marinade.
+Pour 1 cup of mixture into a large Ziploc bag to use as a marinade.
 If you prefer, use my orange pork tenderloin marinade (above).
-Marinate pork in the refrigerator for four hours or more.
+Marinate pork in the refrigerator for 4 hours or more.

 - When charcoal is ready, oil the grilling grate.
 Place tenderloin on grill and close lid.
 Cook for about 15-18 minutes over medium coals, turning frequently.

-- Remove when internal temp gets to around 150-155 degrees.
+- Remove when the internal temperature gets to around 150-155 degrees.
 Remove tenderloin from grill and wrap tightly in two layers of foil.

 My favorite pork tenderloin recipes are cooked on the smoker.
 We have an electric smoker that we use all the time.
 Smoking a cut of meat is actually pretty simple.